Customizing GitHub Actions

 This is an experimental feature.

-In the event that installing platform dependencies using cargo-dist's system dependency feature doesn't work for your needs, for example a build dependency for your project isn't provided by the system's package manager, cargo-dist provides a method for injecting build steps into the build-local-artifacts job to prepare the container.
+In the event that installing platform dependencies using dist's system dependency feature doesn't work for your needs, for example a build dependency for your project isn't provided by the system's package manager, dist provides a method for injecting build steps into the build-local-artifacts job to prepare the container.

 To do this, use the github-build-setup setting which should be a path relative to your .github/workflows/ directory, and which should point to a .yml file containing the github workflow steps just as you would normally write them in a workflow. (don't forget that leading -!)